 Minor Modification of Coverage means a change of operation at a facility that does not substantially change the volume or nature of pollutants.
 No public notice or new Application for Coverage is required for this modification.

-Monitoring Benchmark means a pollutant concentration used as a permit threshold, below which a pollutant is considered unlikely to cause a water quality violation.
-When pollutant concentrations exceed benchmarks, corrective action is required.
-Benchmark values are not water quality standards and are not numeric effluent limitations; they are indicator values

 Municipality means a political unit such as a city, town, or county, incorporated for local self-government.

-NAICS .
-See Appendix A
+NAICS means North American Industry Classification System.
+See Appendix A.

 National Pollutant Discharge Elimination System (NPDES) means the national program for issuing, modifying, revoking, and reissuing, terminating, monitoring, and enforcing permits, and imposing and enforcing pretreatment requirements, under sections 307, 402, 318, and 405 of the Federal Clean Water Act, for the discharge of pollutants to surface waters of the state from point sources.
 These permits are referred to as NPDES permits and, in Washington State, are administered by the Washington Department of Ecology.